Packers fans stunned after deal for free drinks is cancelled by Jets win

 Fans flocked to Jack’s on Monday for quite the promotion.
 The bar offered to pick up all drink tabs if the New York Jets beat the Buffalo Bills on Monday Night Football.

 The deal appeared promising after former Packers and current Jets quarterback Aaron Rodgers was forced to leave the game due to injury.
-Drinks began to flow as many believed a Jets loss was all but guaranteed, according to CBS 58.
+(It was later determined Rodgers tore his Achilles tendon, putting him out for the remainder of the season.)
+Drinks began to flow as many believed a Jets loss was all but guaranteed, according to Milwaukee’s WDJT, which was broadcasting live from the bar.

 However, sports are known to break hearts — and bank accounts.
 The Rodgers-less Jets outscored the Bills 13-3 in the second half, winning the game on a miraculous walk-off punt return for a touchdown.